polm/fugashi/README.md

 ## Installing a Dictionary

-Fugashi requires a dictionary.
+fugashi requires a dictionary.
 [UniDic](https://unidic.ninjal.ac.jp/) is recommended, and two easy-to-install versions are provided.

   - [unidic-lite](https://github.com/polm/unidic-lite), a 2013 version of Unidic that's relatively small